 There are warning signs that someone may be abusing opiates.
 As dependence on the drug deepens, serious long-term symptoms emerge.
 Symptoms of opiate dependence can possibly include:

 - Constricted pupils

 - Nodding off or losing consciousness

 - Localized abscesses or systemic infection due to injection of drugs

 Treatment for Individuals Chemically Dependent on Opiates

-Other drugs that are used in MAT include naltrexone, and opiate receptor antagonist that blocks the effects of opioids.
-Naltrexone can help diminish the individual’s desire to use opioids as a result, but cannot reduce drug cravings themselves.
+Other drugs that are used in MAT include an opiate receptor antagonist that blocks the effects of opioids.

 Also, Suboxone, a sublingual narcotic comprised of buprenorphine and naloxone, acts as a partial opioid agonist that can reduce the opioid’s effect.

 Capo By the Sea Offers Medication Assisted Treatment for Opiate Dependence

 Capo By the Sea is a luxury inpatient treatment program located in the coastal communities of Southern California.
 Capo By the Sea specializes in treating opiate dependence and uses MAT as part of the addiction treatment plan when warranted.
 Capo By the Sea features a beautiful treatment setting, premium accommodations, as well as highly trained addiction professionals who will design a custom treatment plan for each individual client.
 For more information about the program, please contact Capo By the Sea today at (888) 529-2114